How to Change Narrator Verbosity on Windows 11

 Understanding Verbosity Levels

-Choosing the right level can make Narrator easier to use for you.
+Choosing the right level can make Narrator easier to use.
+Now, let’s walk through how to change it.

 How to Change the Narrator Verbosity Level